eugenioLopezRamos/slika-photography/README.md

 **DONE**

+- clicking the "logo" on mobile should show the full height menu
 - on mobile the menu should start expanded -> changed jquery load to after CSS, gets better, and will probably get even better w/uglification/minification
 - See someway of not loading the fb script on tab load, its really really slow (probably just load it when clicking the fb button) - Kind of done, loads on startup, but can be reloaded correctly when revisiting (without reloading on every fb button click)
 - bug: clicking folders hides subfolders even when not appropiate - Fixed, but code is a bit convoluted